diku-dk/futhark/docs/usage.rst

   ``--dump-cuda FILE``

-    Dump the embedded CUDA program to the indicated file.
+    Don't run the program, but instead dump the embedded CUDA program to the indicated file.
 Useful if you want to see what is actually being executed.

   ``--load-cuda FILE``